 Chief Operations Officer Kelly Inman reported the parking deck will open March 27, 2023, and staff will be notified via email.

-Assistant Director Margaret Faircloth communicated DSS is currently waiting for schedule with the County Manager regarding the budget.
+Assistant Director Margaret Faircloth communicated DSS is currently waiting for schedule to meet with the County Manager regarding the budget.
 Also, awaiting to hear the results on the AOC internal audit for child support.
 Resolutions and testing were provided for the findings.

-Bridgette Coleman Senior Child Support Agent in Child Support retiring the end of March.
+Also reported was that Bridgette Coleman Senior Child Support Agent in Child Support is retiring the end of March.
 She has thirty-one years of services.
 Program Manager Quannah Jackson-Brown pointed out Ms. Coleman’s wealth of knowledge and assistance to staff.
 She is very low-key and will be presented with a plaque from DSS.
 She will be thoroughly missed in Child Support.
 Board member Janice P. Paul asked about staff receiving county recognition for years of service.
 Chair Commissioner Jacobs commented on the County Annual Celebration for staff reaching milestones.
 The previous celebration was held at the Convention Center.

 Vacancy Report – James Hart